falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 for the graphics specialization.

-Ok, so anyways, GPU's are pretty hot stuff right now as the software support becomes deeper and deeper, the hardware increasingly has hardware support for neural network specific operations and ChatGPT has increased the hype and demand for AI to exasperating levels.
+Ok, so anyways, GPU's are pretty hot stuff right now as the software support becomes deeper and deeper, the hardware increasingly has support for neural network specific operations and ChatGPT has increased the hype and demand for AI to exasperating levels.

 You can think of the GPU as an expansion of the memory hierarchies we have been examining earlier.
 It is not running in lock step, and you have to program more things explicitly, while also changing your mindset about how programming works.
-Memory transfers to and from the CPU and GPU will be relatively explicit, you have explicit control of a part of the L1 cache, you have to start programming in a warp oriented fashion and if-statements become quite dangerous.
+Memory transfers to and from the CPU and GPU will be relatively explicit, you have explicit control of a part of the L1 cache, you have to start programming in a work group oriented fashion and if-statements become quite dangerous.

 If the CPU, with its numerous cores is like a team of highly skilled specialists building a car, sure, they can build an amazing car, they can adapt to changing circumstances quite well, they can act independently,